fongelias/loudmouth/README.md

 Event listener with a one time setup.
 Listens for event 'loudmouth-log'.
 Sends it to a passed url with an optional API key argument.

 ### Logger
 Event emitter that emits event 'loudmouth-log'.
 Takes in an object as an argument to emit with the logging event, passing it to the client's to send.
+Not a class, like the client, just an object that points to various functions.

-Each trace event has a log level
-Each request event has a request type, endpoint uri Each response type has a response code, endpoint uri
+Each trace event has a log level, local timestamp, and a uri-encoded message Each request event has a request type, endpoint uri, and an optional uri-encoded message Each response type has a response code, endpoint uri, and an optional uri-encoded message